lakshmaji/pt-rails-todo-api/README.md

 1. The authentication token is a random hex value.
 Currently JWT token implementations are not incorporated into the application, due to the time constraint.
 2. To benefit from rails validations and to avoid re-work on validation helpers, we are using `ActiveModel::Model` in entities, due to the time constraint.
 Which is not correct in terms of current architecture.
-3. Planning to use `Resource Owner Password Flow` grant type to authorize for resource access.
+3. Using `Resource Owner Password Flow` grant type to authorize requests from client application.
+Which currently have some secuirty concerns but considering the application scope it really doesnt matter. **PKCE** `was not implemented due to time constraint`.
+And also maintaining UI consistency across auth server and client application is bit time consuming task.
 4. The test cases are covered for `use cases` and `requests`.
 5. The swagger spec is not commited to source code.
 The idea is to auto generate it using github actions.
 6. Introducing `elasticsearch` and `redis` is an overkill for the current application requirements.
 Hence not implemented.
 7. Logging was not implement due to time constraint
+8. Rate limiting was not implemented
+9. Currently passwords are commited in codebase, most of them are for testing purpose.
+They can read from `.env` later.